 Treating Alcohol and Drug Problems in Psychotherapy Practice

-- Explain the centrality of the therapeutic relationship to the treatment of substance-use problems in office practice.
+1. Explain the primary treatment goals of the integrated approach to substance-use problems in office practice.

-- Describe the categories of medicines used in the treatment of substance use disorders.
+2. Explain the necessity of medicines in the treatment of substance-use disorders.

-- Describe the strategy for assessment of psychosocial consequences to patients with psychoactive substance-use problems in office practice.
+3. Describe the appropriate relapse-prevention strategies for treatment of patients with substance- use disorders in office practice.